 This state is called hypnagogia.

-A hypnagogic hallucination is a vivid, dream-like sensation that an individual hears, sees, feels, or even smells.
+A hypnagogic hallucination is a vivid, dream-like sensation that an individual hears, sees, feels, or smells.
 It occurs near the start of sleep.

 3 – Create the dream scene –

-Begin to visualize with as much close-up detail as possible.
+Begin to visualize as much close-up detail as possible.
 Explore the surroundings, and in that way, your visual awareness will become higher.

 4 – Mind Awake/Body Asleep –